fahrenfort/ADAM/README.md

 [![ADAM](http://www.fahrenfort.com/images/ADAM_logo.png)](https://github.com/fahrenfort/ADAM)

+# What is it?
-# ADAM is an open source Matlab Toolbox.
-It allows you to perform multivariate analyses on your EEG and MEG data using backward decoding (BDM) and forward encoding models (FEM).
+ADAM is an open source Matlab Toolbox.
+It allows you to perform multivariate analyses on your EEG and/or MEG data using backward decoding (BDM) and forward encoding models (FEM).

 # Features (incomplete list)
 - Perform multivariate classification analyses (backward decoding) using an arbitrary number of conditions